 As an Asian business centre, packages regularly cross the border to Hong Kong.
 To ensure that your shipment arrives smoothly, you should know a bit more about the country's regulations.

-colony.
+Like many countries around the world, Hong Kong used to be a British colony.
 Britain gained control of this Asian nation in the 1840s.
 For a short time, Japan was in control, before Britain again became the governing power.
-This arrangement remained until 1997, when Hong Kong was ceded back to China
+This arrangement remained until 1997, when Hong Kong was ceded back to China, its mother country.

 Despite being under Chinese control, Hong Kong maintains much of its previous flavour in both government and economic policy.
 Hong Kong is a melding of both eastern and western influences, with a much more open policy than neighbouring China.
 Visitors can still see the distinct mark of the British occupation period in both education and business.
 While Hong Kong turns to China for guidance on military and foreign affairs, the largely-autonomous government is free to develop their own policies in other areas.
 Hong Kong has a relatively free economy, making it a mecca for trade in the region.
 Taxes are low and the financial sector is strong.
 While the seven million citizens make for a high population density, the people have a comfortable standard of living.

 Most world businesses with Asian offices or headquarters make their home in Hong Kong.
 Because of the high population density, Hong Kong is extremely weak in agricultural resources, making it necessary to import most of what the citizens need for daily living.
 Hong Kong also acts a manufacturing middleman, distributing products made in nearby China.
 Almost the entire economy of Hong Kong rests in the service sector.